CIMR-Algos/SeaIceDrift_ATBD_v2/book/baseline_algorithm_definition.md

 ## CIMR Level-1b re-sampling approach

-The re-sampling approach for resampling CIMR Level-1b Ku and Ka band imagery is not defined at this stage.
+The re-sampling approach for resampling CIMR Level-1b K and Ka band imagery is not defined at this stage.
 From experience with sea-ice motion tracking from other passive microwave mission, the Level-1b re-sampling approach does not have a large influence on the results.
 At this stage, the following characteristics are expected from the
 re-sampling:

 1. Remap incoming Level-1b files on two EASE2 polar grids (one covering northern hemisphere, the other covering the southern hemisphere);
-2. Remap 4 imagery channels (Ku-V, Ku-H, Ka-V, Ka-H);
+2. Remap 4 imagery channels (K-V, K-H, Ka-V, Ka-H);
 3. Remap the forward and backward scans separately;
 4. Aim at a grid spacing close to 5 km (TBC).